Kremer stymies Yankees in MLB debut for Orioles in 5-1 win

 SANCHEZ SITS

-Yankees catcher Gary Sanchez was benched by manager Aaron Boone, who hopes the break will help the slumping hitter regain his stroke.
+Yankees catcher Gary Sanchez was benched by Boone, who hopes the break will help the slumping hitter regain his stroke.

 Sanchez was in a 3-for-28 slide and batting .130 when Boone decided to take action.